 The design and leading of a task force can be looked at from multiple perspectives.
 What is a task force other than a collection of individuals tasked with the performance and planning of a particular goal or objective?
 This paper will discuss the leading, managing and thinking associated with this particular task force and will propose a number of key points to be included in the design and management of this task force, collected from discussion, research and personal experience that should yield a general framework for use at ABC Corporation for the purposes of reducing lost time or “excess absenteeism”.

-Although the fact pattern is unique and extensive in [...]
+Although the fact pattern is unique and extensive in providing much [...]

 “A good ruler doesn’t have to be a God… Not even God-like Stilgard.
 A good ruler must be sensitive to the people he rules”, Leto Atreides II, later named “God Emperor of Dune”, explained to a Fremen Naib (leader of small community called a “Sietch”).
 This is all fiction of course, but the mind of Frank Hervert does offer some interesting points about the general nature of leadership.

 Frank Herbert, the Author of the “Dune” books and a genius of fiction writing, delivered an epic story spanning thousands of years of human evolution.
-The stories of Dune tell a tale of humanity’s evolution and expansion [...]
+The stories of Dune tell a tale of humanity’s evolution and expansion throughout space in spanning a few thousand years and beginning with Earth to [...]

 “Strength and Honor,” Maximus Decimus Meridius said as he walked along a path created by his cleaved and hungry soldiers; They were visibly tired, many were already wounded from past battles and yet they stood with resiliency fueled by abundant loyalty, admiration and love of their leader and his leadership qualities.

 “Gladiator” is one film that truly inspires me to admire a trait view of a leader.
 But when his (Maximus) journey is analyzed however, one can see that Maximum was not only a trait leader but a transformational one as well.
 What’s also interesting is that we see this heroic leader in both victory and retreat.
-We see that he [...]
+We see that he is equally a leader when victorious and [...]

 This leadership article was originally written in 2009.